-COMPENSATION, NOM INATING AND CORPORATE GOVERNANCE COMMITTEE Members: George L. Chapman (Chair) Paul W. Hylbert, Jr. Chad L. Meisinger Number of Meetings in 2018: 4 Independence: Each CNCG Committee member is independent as required by NYSE listing standards, SEC rules, our Guidelines and Independence Standards, and our CNCG Committee charter.
-Roles and The CNCG Committee's responsibilities are set forth in its charter and include: Responsibilities: Annually reviewing and approving the corporate goals and objectives relevant to the compensation paid by us to our Named Executive Officers; Evaluating our Named Executive Officers' performance in light of such goals and objectives and, either as a committee or together with our independent trustees (as directed by the board of trustees), determining and approving the compensation of our Named Executive Officers based on that evaluation; Overseeing our equity-based compensation plans and programs; Reviewing and recommending to our board of trustees from time to time the compensation for our non-executive trustees; Advising our board of trustees with respect to the organization, function and composition of the board of trustees and its committees; Overseeing the self-evaluation of our board of trustees (individually and as a whole) and the board of trustees' evaluation of management and reporting thereon to the board of trustees; Periodically reviewing and, if appropriate, recommending to our board of trustees changes to, our corporate governance policies and procedures; Identifying and recommending to our board of trustees potential candidates for nomination; Recommending to our board of trustees the appointment of each of our executive officers; Assisting our board of trustees and chairman in overseeing the development of executive succession plans; and Preparing CNCG Committee reports.
-The CNCG Committee retained FPL Associates LP ("FPL"), a professional services firm focused on compensation and other consulting services as well as executive and board recruitment, to provide advice regarding the compensation program for our Named Executive Officers and independent trustees and, for 2018, recruitment services related to a new trustee nominee, which position was filled by Ms. Steinfort.
+COMPENSATION, NOMINATING AND CORPORATE GOVERNANCE COMMITTEE Members: George L. Chapman (Chair) Paul W. Hylbert, Jr. Chad L. Meisinger Number of Meetings in 2019: 4 Independence: Each CNCG Committee member is independent as required by NYSE listing standards, SEC rules, our Guidelines and Independence Standards, and our CNCG Committee charter.
+Roles and Responsibilities: The CNCG Committee's responsibilities are set forth in its charter and include: Annually reviewing and approving the corporate goals and objectives relevant to the compensation paid by us to our Named Executive Officers; Evaluating our Named Executive Officers' performance in light of such goals and objectives and, either as a committee or together with our independent trustees (as directed by the board of trustees), determining and approving the compensation of our Named Executive Officers based on that evaluation; Overseeing our equity-based compensation plans and programs; Reviewing and recommending to our board of trustees from time to time the compensation for our non-executive trustees; Advising our board of trustees with respect to the organization, function and composition of the board of trustees and its committees; Overseeing the self-evaluation of our board of trustees (individually and as a whole) and the board of trustees' evaluation of management and reporting thereon to the board of trustees; Periodically reviewing and, if appropriate, recommending to our board of trustees changes to, our corporate governance policies and procedures; Identifying and recommending to our board of trustees potential candidates for nomination; Recommending to our board of trustees the appointment of each of our executive officers; Assisting our board of trustees and chairman in overseeing the development of executive succession plans; and Preparing CNCG Committee reports.
+The CNCG Committee retained FPL, a professional services firm focused on compensation and other consulting services as well as executive and board recruitment, to provide advice regarding the compensation program for our Named Executive Officers and independent trustees.
 FPL reports directly to the CNCG Committee on these matters.
-Except for the services described above, certain executive recruitment services, and immaterial proxy review services provided to us in 2019 in connection with this Proxy Statement, FPL has not performed and does not currently provide any other services to management or us.
+Except for the services described above, certain executive recruitment services, and immaterial proxy review services provided to us in 2019, FPL has not performed and does not currently provide any other services to management or us.
 CNCG Committee Charter: Available on our website at www.nationalstorageaffiliates.com

-INVESTMENT COMMIT TTEE Members: Steven G. Osgood (Chair) Chad L. Meisinger Dominic M. Palazzo Subject to his reelection at the Annual Meeting, Mr. Van Mourick will replace Mr. Palazzo on the Investment Committee.
-Number of Meetings in 2018: 5 Independence: Each Investment Committee member is independent as required by NYSE listing standards, SEC rules, and our Guidelines and Independence Standards.
+INVESTMENT COMMITTEE Members: Steven G. Osgood (Chair) Chad L. Meisinger Mark Van Mourick Number of Meetings in 2019: 5 Independence: Each Investment Committee member is independent as required by NYSE listing standards, SEC rules, and our Guidelines and Independence Standards.
 Roles and Responsibilities: The Investment Committee is responsible for reviewing and, where appropriate, approving, on behalf of the Company, acquisitions or dispositions of self storage properties within certain parameters.
 Investment Committee meetings are designed to provide the members of the Investment Committee with an opportunity to discuss the investment rationale for certain acquisitions or dispositions, to review material background items (including due diligence reports) with respect to those acquisitions or dispositions, and to conduct any further due diligence to make an informed decision with respect to those acquisitions or dispositions.